signalscorps/file2stix/README.md

 * `--output-processed-input-file` (optional, default false): this is useful for debugging extractions.
 It will show you the actual text considered for text extraction (because file2stix performs some preprocessing on files, see docs)
 * `--output-json-file` (optional, default stix2bundles): this is where the bundles for each report will be stored.
 By default is `$FILE2STIX/stix2bundles` but can be changed by specifying a directory path for this flag.
 * `--fail-on-errors` (optional, default false): By default file2stix will continue when non-critical errors (e.g. failed extraction) occurs and log errors runtime errors in the `logs/` directory.
 If set to `true`, the script will completely fail if any errors observed.
+* `--ignore-lookup-prefix` (optiona, default none): you can pass a prefix of a lookup to ignore any extractions it will create, e.g. `--ignore-lookup-prefix tools` would ignore the tools.txt lookup
 * `--mitre-attack-version` (optional, default latest): Use a [MITRE CTI repo tag](https://github.com/mitre/cti/tags) to select a version. e.g. https://github.com/mitre/cti/releases/tag/ATT%26CK-v12.0 would be `--mitre-attack-version  "ATT&CK-v12.1"`
 * `--help` (optional, default false) to print more about these options in the command line.

 For example;